-What's a co-pay?: A co-pay is a flat rate you'll pay for a specific service.
+What's a co-pay:: A co-pay is a flat rate you'll pay for a specific service.
 Once the co-pay is paid, an insurance company usually handles the remainder of the covered medical expenses.

-How does a co-pay work?: In 2011, the average cost of doctor's office visit was \$104, according to the American Medical Association.
+How does a co-pay work?: In 2015, the average cost of doctor's office visit for a new patient without insurance was \$160, according to John Hopkins Bloomberg School of Public Health.
 If your medical plan includes \$25 doctor visit co-pays, you'll be responsible for the \$25 co-pay and the insurance company would pay the rest.